 It felt like it took forever for Riley to get moving on her own as she rocked in place for well over a month.
 Well, right before she turned 9 months, she basically took off like a rocket and has been exploring every little deathtrap in the house since!
-We’re now at just over one years old, and this is our current babyproofing checklist, so far.
+We’re now at close to 18 months old, and yet again, we’re finding ourselves with daily Amazon purchases aimed at keeping our little one safe.
+This is our current babyproofing checklist, so far.
 (I’ll keep updating as we go since we’re taking the babyproof as we go approach, see below)

 Babyproofing Checklist: What Do You Really Need?

-For the most part, mom-friends have told me to wait till Riley shows me what to babyproof, but it has resulted in almost daily Amazon orders (you can shop our storefront here).
+For the most part, mom-friends have told me to wait till Riley shows me what to babyproof, but for a while, it meant in almost-daily Amazon orders (you can shop our storefront here).
 Riley learns something new everyday exploring every room in the house and although she is always supervised, it’s nice to know that there is nothing that will cause her any harm in a quick flash.
 The best tip we were given was to get down to your child’s level to see what to actually babyproof from their perspective.
 These are the things we noticed immediately in each room:

 Babyproofing Items For Almost Every Room: